BY ANDREW COPPOLINO | UPDATED SPRING 2023

 What they say about their craft: According to General Manager Mike Hruden, Four Fathers’ location in Hespeler “creates an exciting opportunity to grow our business and further enhance our commitment to craft brewing, in a dynamic community that is in the middle of a bit of a renaissance.”

-As part of the Ignite Group of companies, Red Circle Brewing Co. is the first microbrewery is a first of its kind in Canada, as it offers an on-site coffee roaster, restaurant, market, and bakery.
-Unique to Red Circle Brewing Co. is its open concept brewing area, where customers can pull up a stool, enjoy a pint and interact with the brewers as they make the beer just a few feet away.
+As part of the Ignite Group of companies, Stockyards Brewing is the first microbrewery is a first of its kind in Canada, as it offers an on-site coffee roaster, restaurant, market, and bakery.
+Unique to Stockyards Brewing Co. is its open concept brewing area, where customers can pull up a stool, enjoy a pint and interact with the brewers as they make the beer just a few feet away.

-What they say about their craft: According to co-founder and brewmaster Brett Croft, “Red Circle is a brand steeped in Belmont Village’s history, and we try to pay homage to the craftsmanship of Kitchener’s makers and artisans with our beers.”
+What they say about their craft: According to co-founder and brewmaster Brett Croft, “Stockyards is a brand steeped in Belmont Village’s history, and we try to pay homage to the craftsmanship of Kitchener’s makers and artisans with our beers.”